praveen-221/Age-Gender-Emotion-prediction-using-Audio/README.md

 # Age-Gender-Emotion-prediction-using-Audio
 - Project work as a part of Machine Learning Course CS6301
-- Dataset Link: <a href="https://github.com/Sadekeen20/cleaned-dataset-gender-age-emotion" target="_blank">Github Link</a>
+- Dataset: <a href="https://github.com/Sadekeen20/cleaned-dataset-gender-age-emotion" target="_blank">Github Link</a>

 1) A system to detect gender, age, and emotion from speech and Audio Features.
 2) Ten different machine learning algorithms are applied for predicting gender, age, and emotion.